Saeed Anwar: One Day International career

 Anwar played 247 ODI matches for Pakistan and scored 8824 runs from 244 innings at the average of 39.21.
 He is third in the list of leading run-scorers for Pakistan in the format after Inzamam-ul-Haq and Mohammad Yousuf.
 With 20 centuries, he is Pakistan's leading century-maker in ODIs.
 Anwar was the first Pakistani batsman to score a century against India on Indian soil in an ODI match.

 Under the captaincy of Imran Khan, Anwar started his international career in January 1989 with an ODI match played at WACA Ground which Pakistan lost to West Indies.
 He scored only 3 runs in the match.
 His first match-winning performance came against India in December 1989 at Jinnah Stadium, Gujranwala.
 He scored unbeaten 42 runs off 32 balls in the match.
 In the 1989–90 World Series Cup, Anwar played nine matches and scored 293 runs with the help of a century, and at the average of 32.55.
 His best performance in the series was 126 runs against Sri Lanka at Adelaide Oval.
 His next performance was against New Zealand in 1990–91, when he was the top-scorer of the series, with 203 runs.
 Pakistan won the three-match series 3–0.
 In 1993, he made four ODI centuries at Sharjah Cricket Association Stadium, including three consecutive centuries against Sri Lanka, West Indies and Sri Lanka respectively, during 1993–94 Wills Trophy and became the second of the four players to do so.
 He scored two successive hundreds on three other occasions in his career, and was the first batsman to complete this feat in ODIs—in 1996, in 1999, and in 2000.
 In six matches of the 1994–95 Wills Trophy, he scored 202 runs at the average of 40.40, including a century.
 He scored a century against Sri Lanka at Gymkhana Club Ground in October 1996, while captaining the team.

 On 21 May 1997 in Chennai, Anwar scored 194 against India in India in an ODI match in the 1997 Pepsi Independence Cup.
 Charles Coventry equalled the feat on 16 August 2009, against Bangladesh.
-This was the highest individual score by any batsman in the world till Sachin Tendulkar scored an unbeaten 200 against South Africa on 24 February 2010.
+This was the highest individual score by any men's batsman in the world till Sachin Tendulkar scored an unbeaten 200 against South Africa on 24 February 2010.
+Anwar's record stood as the overall ODI record across both men's and women's play for seven months as in the 1997 Women's Cricket World Cup, Australian batswomen Belinda Clark record a 229 not out.
 He accumulated 315 runs from the five matches of the 1998 Silver Jubilee Independence Cup, including 140 runs in the third final against India at Dhaka; India won the match by three wickets.